What to Do If You’re Stranded Mid-Trip

 Yes.
 In fact, it’s recommended to purchase it soon after booking to qualify for the most benefits, including CFAR options.

-What’s the difference between CFAR and standard trip insurance?
+What’s the difference between CFAR and standard travel insurance?